 The suspended load model requires an initial condition of the suspended sediment concentration for the advection-dispersion model.
-It can be specified in three ways:
+The initial sediment concentration for non-cohesive sediment fractions is always set to equilibrium meaning that the suspended sediment initially has identical erosion and deposition.